amino-os/Amino.Run/docs/README.md

 scalability, sharding, code and data migration, leader election, load balancing, observability, fault diagnosis and many more.

-DCAP is based on, and extends, several years of research work done at the [University Of Washington Computer Systems Lab](https://syslab.cs.washington.edu/research/) in Seattle.<sup>1,2,3,4,5</sup>
+Amino is based on, and extends, several years of research work done at the [University Of Washington Computer Systems Lab](https://syslab.cs.washington.edu/research/) in Seattle.<sup>1,2,3,4,5</sup>

-DCAP is alpha software, and not yet suitable for production use.
+Amino is alpha software, and not yet suitable for production use.
 We have a well-funded development team actively working on getting it to production readiness, and actively support contributions from the open source community.

-# Why we created DCAP
+# Why we created Amino?

-In a nutshell, we created DCAP to make design, development and operation of reliable, fast, distributed applications quicker, easier and more fun.
+In a nutshell, we created Amino to make design, development and operation of reliable, fast, distributed applications quicker, easier and more fun.

 In summary, our approach is to: